 One of the best parts about Italy is the diversity within its borders—from the rugged, Alpine beauty of Northern Italy to the laid-back countrysides of Tuscany and Umbria, to the cultural capitals of Rome and Florence, to the colorful beaches of the Italian Riviera and the Mediterranean Coast.
 It's hard to choose where to go, but luckily many of our Italy tour packages cover a few different distinct areas, like Venice, Florence & Rome and Florence, Tuscany & the Italian Riviera.

-Our tours of Italy span the spectrum and sometimes it's best to start with your interests.
+Our guided tours of Italy span the spectrum and sometimes it's best to start with your interests.
 If it's your first time to Italy or Europe, you may want to begin with the most iconic cities of Rome, Florence, and Venice, where you'll walk through the Colosseum and other historic sites of the Roman Empire, soak in the art and architecture of the birthplace of the Renaissance, and navigate through Venice's beautiful network of canals.

 If you're a foodie, our culinary-themed Italy vacation packages are perfect for you, such as our small group tours, Food & Wine: Flavors of Tuscany & Umbria and Food & Wine: Northern Italy & the Italian Riviera.
 History buffs are often drawn to tours of Italy that include Rome or Pompeii, while those who are all about sunshine and nature love itineraries that include Cinque Terre and the Amalfi Coast.
 Art and architecture aficionados should consider a trip that includes Florence (for the Renaissance masterpieces), Milan and Siena (for their showstopping cathedrals), and Alberobello and Venice (for Alberobello's traditional stone huts and Venice's blown glass).